 Look above the first-floor shops at the intricately carved decorations and European-inspired balconies and street lamps.

-2.4 Calle la Dulce / Avenida 6 Ote
+Calle la Dulce / Avenida 6 Ote

 Besides the beautiful and colorful buildings, the street is famous for its many stores selling traditional Puebla sweets.
-Jump to my section on foodie things to do in Puebla to find out a good shop to buy some.
+Jump to my section on foodie things to do in Puebla to find a good shop to buy some.

-2.5 Calle 3 Ote
+Calle 3 Ote

-2.6 Calle 6 Norte and Avenida 5 Ote
+Calle 6 Norte and Avenida 5 Ote

-2.7 Calle 4 Sur
+Calle 4 Sur

-3. Stroll down the Alley of the Frogs (Callejon del Sapo)
+3. Stroll Down the Alley of the Frogs (Callejon del Sapo)

 There are 2 parts to Alley of the Frogs: one lined with vibrantly colorful buildings (above) and the other a pedestrian-only section (below).